MIROC-DOC/model_description/draft/p-rad.md

 $$
 This calculation is done for each sub-channel and each layer and divided into the cloudy, clear sky, and cumulus conditions.

-## **Making T,R,S matrixes for maximal/random approximation [RTSMR]**
+## T, R, S matrixes for maximal/random approximation [RTSMR]**

-In this subroutine, T,R,S matrixes for maximal/random approximation is made.
+In this subroutine, T, R, S matrixes for maximal/random approximation is made.
 The radiation source function, which is the sum of both the plank function and the solar incident origins, is
 $$
 \begin{equation}
 \begin{array}{l}